 Sitting in a barber shop in the coastal city of Split, Croatia while Shawn got his hair cut, the barber asked me a simple question: How long would I be visiting Croatia?

-I struggled to answer the stylist’s simple question: How long were Shawn and I visiting Croatia?
-I had learned a smattering of Croatian words, but the names of the months had so far escaped me.
+I struggled to find an answer.
+I knew a smattering of Croatian words, but the names of the months had so far escaped me.

-Remembering the calendar hanging above my head – albeit adorned with nude calendar girls – I flipped through the weeks and pointed to a date.
-As I exposed each month’s voluptuous model, the 70-something barber’s moustache-framed mouth curled into a mischievous grin.
-However awkward the method, I had satisfied his curiosity.
+Remembering the calendar hanging above my head – albeit adorned with nude calendar girls – I flipped through the weeks and pointed to a date on one of the pages.
+As I exposed each month’s voluptuous model, the 70-something barber’s mustache-framed mouth curled into a mischievous grin.
+However awkward the method, I had satisfied his curiosity and answered his question.
 Clearly I was in male territory, though.

-With my naturally-curly hair, I’ve been more reluctant to get my hair coiffed, perhaps only summoning the courage in 8 countries.
+With my naturally curly hair, I’ve been more reluctant to get my hair coiffed, perhaps only summoning the courage in 8 countries.

 Along the way, we’ve learned how to perfect our miming skills such as the “Please only cut this much off” gesture.
 We’ve also picked up hair vocabulary like šišanje (Croatia), une coupe (France), and подстригване (Bulgaria).